Allow the SNAP unit one of the following utility standards.

 Air Conditioning/Heating Standard, Limited Utility Standard, Single Utility Standard, and Excess Utilities

-An FS unit that includes a qualifying member does not automatically qualify for use of a utility standard.
+- A SNAP unit that includes a qualifying member does not automatically qualify for use of a utility standard.

 Group Home Residents

 A resident of a group home does not qualify for use of the Air Conditioning/ Heating Standard, Limited Utility Standard, or the Single Utility Standard (see PM 13-01-08-b).
-The amount the group home states the client pays for shelter expenses, including utilities, is a housing cost for food stamps.
+The amount the group home states the client pays for shelter expenses, including utilities, is a housing cost for SNAP.
 A resident of a group home may qualify for the Telephone Standard if they pay for their own private telephone.

 Supportive Living Facility (SLF) Residents